 A heavier projectile has the potential to carry more energy.
-In airsoft, if you get shot by a .20g BB, it will hurt less than if you get shot with a .30g BB.
+In airsoft, if you get shot with a .20g BB, it will hurt less than if you get shot with a .30g BB.
 This is the same explanation we gave earlier to explain why paintball shots are more painful than airsoft shots.

 FPS Rating of Weapon

-The higher the FPS of your gun, the faster your ammo will fly and the harder they will hit.
+The higher the FPS of your gun, the faster your ammo will fly and the harder it will hit.
 Just like a car traveling at 30 miles per hour will have less damage if it crashes than a car traveling 100 miles per hour; so your shots will hurt more if traveling at a higher FPS.